airesearch-in-th/airesearch-in-th-website/_releases/machine_translation_models.md

 <br/>

-- Vaswani, Ashish & Shazeer, Noam & Parmar, Niki & Uszkoreit, Jakob & Jones, Llion & Gomez, Aidan & Kaiser, Lukasz & Polosukhin, Illia.
-(2017).
-Attention Is All You Need.
+- Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
+Attention is all you need.
+In Advances in neural information processing systems (pp. 5998-6008).

 - Ott, M., Edunov, S., Baevski, A., Fan, A., Gross, S., Ng, N., Grangier, D., & Auli, M. (2019). fairseq: A Fast, Extensible Toolkit for Sequence Modeling.
 NAACL-HLT.

 - Papineni, K., Roukos, S., Ward, T., & Zhu, W. J. (2002, July).
 BLEU: a method for automatic evaluation of machine translation.
 In Proceedings of the 40th annual meeting on association for computational linguistics (pp. 311-318).
 Association for Computational Linguistics.

-- Post, Matt.
-(2018).
+- Post, M. (2018).
 A Call for Clarity in Reporting BLEU Scores.
+WMT.